OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-21.md

 ## 1 Kings 21:12

-They proclaimed a fast and seated Naboth in a prominent place among the people.
+They announced a fast and placed Naboth in a notable position among the people.

 ## 1 Kings 21:13